-The five-year Action Plan identifies the individual actions necessary to set us on the path to achieving the IWM outcomes identified in the Integrated Water Management Strategy 2040 -Towards a Water Sensitive City.
-The actions presented in the Action Plan below are tailored to address each outcome area and ensuring that a balanced and comprehensive approach is taken.
+The five-year action plan identifies the individual actions necessary to achieve the IWM outcomes. and tailored to address each outcome area and ensure that a balanced and comprehensive approach is taken.
 Some actions are ongoing, and some are one off activities.
 The combined efforts across many areas of Council is required.